Port Stephens with kids

 Port Stephens by water

-This past trip we took the ferry from Nelson Bay to Tea Gardens.
+On a past trip, we took the ferry from Nelson Bay to Tea Gardens.
 This can also double as a dolphin-spotting trip although the region had just had lots of rain and the water was not ideal for them.

-From Tea Gardens you can visit Hawks Nest (gorgeous beaches) or do like we did, and have lunch at the pub and turnaround!
-If the kids are along, the Tea Gardens Hotel has a courtyard with playground equipment.
+From Tea Gardens you can visit Hawks Nest (gorgeous beaches) or do like we did, and have lunch at the pub and turn around!
+The Tea Gardens Hotel has a courtyard with playground equipment.
 So order your food, let the kids play a little, and enjoy your stopover.

-From floral and fauna to the FARM?
+From floral and fauna to a farm?
 Huh?
 That’s right.
-Oakvale Farm is located in Salt Ash, right at on the cusp of the Port Stephens region.
+Oakvale Wildlife Park is located in Salt Ash, right on the cusp of the Port Stephens region.
 I didn’t really know what to expect, and sadly, I wasn’t that excited because Newsflash: we have plenty of farms in Ohio!
-But I was pleasantly surprised because Oakvale Farm allows you to feed the kangaroos, pet a koala, or watch a reptile show!
-It’s the perfect place to experience Australiana.
+But I was pleasantly surprised because Oakvale Wildlife Park allows you to feed the kangaroos, pet a koala, or watch a reptile show!
+It’s the perfect place to experience Australia.
+Our kids loved every minute!

 Tip: Our friends had an Entertainment Book with a 25% off coupon.
 This saved us a substantial amount, so try to get your hands on one.